-While there are some items that you’ll always want to buy new, like car seats, there’s some stuff, like baby monitors, for example, that you should consider buying used.
+While there are some items that you’ll always want to buy new, like car seats, there are some stuff, like baby monitors, for example, that you should consider buying used.

 So, browse Craigslist or eBay or visit your local second-hand store to find some great deals.
 Many used items are in great condition, but they will be much cheaper.